nf-core/tfactivity/docs/output.md

 ### Peaks

-This step processes peak regions to produce candidate regulatory regions and TF–DNA affinity estimates used for TF activity inference.
-It first cleans and optionally footprints the provided peak sets, then either merges peaks across samples or sorts them per sample.
-If enabled, ChromHMM learns chromatin states from BAMs to derive enhancer and promoter regions; optionally, ROSE refines these predictions by TSS-based filtering and stitching.
-STARE computes motif affinities over the resulting regions using the provided PWMs and reference genome, with optional blacklist masking.
-Affinities can be averaged across replicates, gene symbol synonyms are aggregated, and per-contrast affinity ratios and sums are derived for matched assays.
-Outputs are organized to reflect each processing stage and conditional branch.
+This sophisticated step transforms raw chromatin accessibility data into quantitative transcription factor-gene regulatory relationships through a multi-stage analysis pipeline.
+The workflow processes peak regions from ChIP-seq, ATAC-seq, or DNase-seq experiments to identify candidate regulatory elements and calculate precise TF-DNA binding affinities.

+**Peak Processing**: The pipeline begins by cleaning and standardizing peak coordinates, ensuring consistent 6-column BED format.
+When `--footprinting` is enabled, closely spaced peaks (within `--max_peak_gap`) are merged to create more biologically meaningful regulatory regions.
+Users can choose to either merge peaks across samples with the same condition and assay (`--merge_samples`) or process them individually, depending on experimental design and analysis goals.

+**Chromatin State Annotation**: When BAM files are provided and ChromHMM is enabled, the pipeline uses [ChromHMM](https://doi.org/10.1038/nprot.2017.124) to learn chromatin states from histone modification patterns.
+ChromHMM applies unsupervised learning to identify `--chromhmm_states` distinct chromatin states, then classifies regions as enhancers or promoters based on user-specified histone marks (`--chromhmm_enhancer_marks`, `--chromhmm_promoter_marks`) and confidence thresholds (`--chromhmm_threshold`).

+**Regulatory Region Refinement**: The optional ROSE analysis serves as a post-processing tool that refines ChromHMM predictions by applying additional filtering and stitching operations.
+ROSE performs TSS proximity filtering and stitches nearby regions within `--rose_stitching_window` to create more coherent regulatory domains.
+The tool removes regions that overlap with multiple transcription start sites, helping to distinguish distal regulatory elements from promoter-proximal regions and reducing potential confounding effects in downstream analyses.

+**Affinity Calculation**: [STARE](https://doi.org/10.1093/bioinformatics/btad062) computes quantitative TF-gene binding affinities by combining position weight matrix scanning with distance-based decay functions.
+STARE uses the Activity-By-Contact model to estimate regulatory potential, considering both binding site strength and genomic distance from target genes.
+The `--window_size` parameter defines the search radius around genes, while `--decay` controls distance-dependent attenuation of regulatory effects.

+**Data Integration**: For multi-replicate experiments, affinities are averaged across biological replicates.
+Gene symbol synonyms are aggregated using the specified method (`--affinity_aggregation`), and duplicate motifs are handled according to user preferences.
+Finally, per-contrast affinity ratios and sums are calculated for matched assays, providing the quantitative regulatory relationships needed for downstream TF activity scoring.

+The comprehensive output organization reflects each processing stage, allowing users to access intermediate results for quality control and understand how regulatory relationships were derived.

 <details markdown="1">
 <summary>Output files</summary>